Alain Kuipers, Co-founder Stewww & Backround Radio

 The opener sets the tone.
 If you start with all the hits, there’s nowhere to go but down.
 By building up slowly, every peak feels more impactful.
 I always tell young DJs: opening is the most important slot.

-Backgrounds Radio began as my personal “Sunday soundtrack” on YouTube—chill, visual DJ sets in cozy settings.
-We invite DJs to play relaxed, background-style mixes in beautiful spaces (like furniture showrooms), film it, and share it.
-It’s about pushing DJs out of their comfort zones and creating content brands love, all while spotlighting new talent.
+The idea for Background Radio began as my personal “Sunday soundtrack” – watching chill, visual DJ sets on YouTube in cozy settings.
+Today, we invite DJs to play relaxed, background-style mixes in beautiful spaces – like furniture showrooms – film the sets, and share them.
+It’s about pushing DJs out of their comfort zones, creating content that brands love, all while spotlighting new talent.

 Why is it important for you to spotlight new voices in the DJ scene?